Toyota expands Microsoft partnership in connected vehicle services

 Among the services to be developed or expanded under Toyota Connected are insurance coverage and rates based on owners’ actual driving patterns; connected vehicle networks that can share information on traffic and weather conditions, such as icy roads; and information services tailored to a driver’s habits and preferences, including monitoring heart rate, glucose level and other personal health data.

 The new wireless services will use Microsoft’s cloud-based Azure platform.
 Toyota launched its initial partnership with Microsoft in 2011.
-Ford Motor Co introduced a similar program with Microsoft a year ago, and BMW AG and Nissan Motor Co announced Azure-based services earlier this year.
+Ford announced a similar program with Microsoft a year ago.

 Toyota Connected will use Microsoft’s cloud technology to develop “predictive, contextual and intuitive services” to “humanize the driving experience while pushing the technology into the background,” Toyota said.